 Social Control, Law, Crime, and Deviance

 Pisetzner, Amanda, "Gendered Perspectives on Holland’s Prison Programs: Statistics and Practices" (2009).
 Independent Study Project (ISP) Collection.
-Paper 638.
+638.